 This is the Chinese restaurant follow-up to Girl & the Goat and Little Goat.
 Like everything in the Stephanie Izard goat empire, Duck Duck Goat is a fun spot with delicious food.
 Here, you’ll find Chinese food with interesting twists - for example, shrimp wonton soup with a blueberry base.
 Of course, several dishes have goat in them, and you can order any of those with confidence - they’re good.
 Plus, this spot doesn’t get booked up as quickly as Girl & the Goat, so you can usually get same-week reservations.

 La Josie has three full bars and a rooftop deck, and all of them get crowded, even on weeknights.
-Since this place also happens to be serving great food and drinks, it’s ideal if you’re looking for a party but don’t want to be hungry at the end of the night.
+Since this place also happens to serve great food and drinks, it’s ideal if you’re looking for a party but don’t want to be hungry at the end of the night.
 The best things here are their tacos (all on house-made tortillas) and Mexican classics like enchiladas.
 The servers and bartenders are really friendly, and they have an extensive cocktail menu.
 A good option for day drinking or dinner with friends.

 Bar Siena combines a trendy crowd and atmosphere with easy, crowd-pleasing Italian food.
 A heavy focus on the menu’s pizza and pasta is the best way to go.
 All the house-made pastas are solid choices, and the pizzas are easy to share.
 Stay at the downstairs bar with one or two other people, or gather a bigger group for a table upstairs.